lpod/lpod-python/doc/notes.rst

   At a higher level, a method to apply a style on patterns of text, e.g. highlight the given pattern with a yellow background style.

+  Get/set style properties, given the family of the style

 XPath Requirements
 ==================